pdb-94/miguel/documentation/README.md

 ##### Photovoltaic
 The class Photovoltaic is based on the library [pvlib](https://pvlib-python.readthedocs.io/en/stable/#) [1].
 There are three methods implemented to create PV systems:
 1) Adding basic system parameters: Simplest way to create PV system with only basic parameters such as nominal power, surface tilt and azimuth, module and inverter power range.
-The class Photovoltaic will randomly choose a PV module, number of modules and an inverter that matches the parameters
+The class Photovoltaic will randomly choose a PV module, number of modules and an inverter that matches the parameters.
 2) Selecting your modules and inverter: All system parameters such as module, number of modules, inverter, strings per inverter, modules per string, surface tilt and azimuth, ... need to be returned to the function.
+The modules and inverters featured in pvlib are stored in the [MiGUEL database](#database).
 3) Provide measured PV data: Input of measured PV as a csv-file

 | Parameter | Description | dtype | Default | Unit| Comment |